python/cpython/Doc/library/xml.etree.elementtree.rst

    If given, it should be a callable that implements the same interface as :func:`default_loader`.  *base_url* is base URL of the original file, to resolve relative include file references.  *max_depth* is the maximum number of recursive inclusions.
 Limited to reduce the risk of malicious content explosion.
-Pass a negative value to disable the limitation.
+   Pass ``None`` to disable the limitation.

    Returns the expanded resource in *elem*.